letsencrypt/cp-cps/CPS.md

 ### 4.9.8 Maximum latency for CRLs (if applicable)

-When a CRL is requested by a Relying Party the time to receive a response will be less than ten seconds under normal operating conditions.
+When a Relying Party requests a CRL, the time to receive a response will be less than ten seconds under normal operating conditions.

 ### 4.9.9 On-line revocation/status checking availability